-Overall, Hill's Healthy Advantage Adult Feline is a below average cat food, earning 5 out of a possible 10 paws based on its nutritional analysis and ingredient list.
+Overall, Hill's Healthy Advantage Adult Feline is a significantly below average cat food, earning 3 out of a possible 10 paws based on its nutritional analysis and ingredient list.

 When evaluating a cat food, the first five ingredients can tell you a lot about the quality of a product as they make up the bulk of the product.
 Ideally, you're looking for quality protein sources with a minimum of cheap starches, fillers or by-products.
 Continuing down the ingredient list, look for ingredients that resemble real food with a minimal number of unpronounceable chemicals - the same as you would for human food.

 Hill's Healthy Advantage Adult Feline includes the following:

 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Hill's Healthy Advantage Adult Feline's most plentiful ingredient listed is chicken, which is considered a quality protein source.

 Additionally, Hill's Healthy Advantage Adult Feline also contains as top ingredients brown rice and brewers rice.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

 Allergen alert: This product contains soy protein isolate, soybean oil and dried egg product which may be problematic for cats who suffer from soy or eggs food allergies.

 Compared to the other 3004 cat foods in our database, Hill's Healthy Advantage Adult Feline has:

 Using the calculations provided by the AAFCO, Hill's Healthy Advantage Adult Feline has approximately 405 calories per 100g (114 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.